Code-Institute-Submissions/memory-blocks/testing.md

 ### Testing Overview

+- The website was tested on Google Chrome, Mozilla Firefox, Opera, Safari and Microsoft Edge browsers.

+- Using Chrome developer tools the responsive nature of the site was tested on the Moto G4, Galaxy S5, iPhone5/SE, iPhone 6/7/8, iPad and Surface Duo.

+- The website was tested on real-life devices, namely a 14" Windows laptop, an Alcatel 1 Android Phone and an iPhone SE.

 ### Validation

 - The [W3C Markup Validator](https://validator.w3.org/#validate_by_input) service was used to validate the HTML code of the project.